-3 The fund is vested in the trustee.
+3 The initial trustee is named in Schedule 1 of this deed.
+The trustee accepts the appointment.
+The fund is vested in the trustee.
 No other person (including a member) has any legal or beneficial interest in any asset of the fund except to the extent expressly stated elsewhere in this deed.
 The trustee must manage the fund in accordance with this deed.